paulovitorflopes/ProjetoSitedeViagens-REACT/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Inicializar o arquivo server.json com o comando
+Inicializar o arquivo server.json com o comando:
 ### ´json-server server.json -p 3333´

 The page will reload if you make edits.\